pooki3bear/pookiepack/WHATDO.md

 * Make system changes, install software, try an untrusted app if you want
 * Turn on by running the srp-on shortcut
 * If a new application doesn't launch properly, re-baseline the system with srp-set

+Most settings are applied and removed via a 'set' and 'clear' function respectively.
+These functions are called in the install() and remove() functions in get-pp.ps1.
+If you have problems with anything in particular the best way to troubleshoot is to remove pookiepack entirely, comment out the setting in install() with '#' and try installing again.
+If you have problems with the software restriction policy it can be skipped by commenting ~line 77 which calls srp.ps1 to set the baseline SRP and line ~86 which removes these settings.